wilkinsjohnstanley/WordNet-Based-Graph-Search/README.md

 ### 5. Run the Prorgram
 Execute the program using the java command: java <MainClass> (Replace with approprite class containing the main method)

 ### 6. Example Usage
+1. Outcast.java
-1. To detect an outcast word:
+To detect an outcast word:

-java Outcast input.txt
+Directory: Be in the src/project directory (or where your compiled .class files for Outcast.java are).

+Ensure you've compiled all the Java files: Nagivate to the courseProject/src directory and run the following to compile: javac project/*.java

+Run Outcast.java: From the src/project directory, run: java project.Outcast "C:/Users/YOURUSERNAME/OneDrive/Desktop/courseProject/src/data/outcast2.txt"

-(Replace input.txt with your input file containing the words)
+Or java project.Outcast input.txt (if in the same folder I think) (Replace input.txt with your input file containing the words)

+2. SAP.java
-2. To calculate the shortestt ancestral path java SAP word1 word2
+To calculate the shortest ancestral path java SAP word1 word2
 (Replace word1 and word2 with the words for which you want to find the SAP).
+3. WordNet.java
+java WordNet

 ### Additional Considerations
 1. Ensure all inputt files are in the same directory as the compiled .class files or provide the full file path.
 2. If you encounter issues with the setup, check your Java installation and environment variables.